 ReSharper allows you to annotate code symbols in two ways:

 JetBrains.Annotationsnamespace in your project.
-For more information, see Annotations in Source Code.
+For more information, refer to Annotations in source code.

 Even if you do not have access to sources, you can annotate symbols in compiled library code.
-For more information, see External Annotations.
+For more information, refer to External annotations.